 September 4th, 1917.
-Trieste has again been attacked by Italian aviators.
+Trieste was again been attacked by Italian aviators.

 September 5th, 1917.
-Trieste was re-attacked twice by Italian aviators.
+Trieste was attacked twice by Italian aviators.

 September 6th, 1917.
-Trieste has again been the target of two Italian air raids.
+Trieste was again the target of two Italian air raids.

 September 7th, 1917.
-Attacks of enemy aircrafts against the open city of Trieste are becoming to be the happening of each day.
+Attacks of enemy aircrafts against the open city of Trieste are occurring on a daily bases.

 September 24th, 1917.
-A new aircraft attack against Trieste was attempted, but it was stopped by our aircrafts and anti-aircraft warfare.
+A new air raid against Trieste was attempted, but ultimately stopped by our aircrafts and anti-aircraft warfare.

-On october 24th, with the Austro-German breakthrough of Caporetto (Kobarid) and the consequent defeat of the Italian Army precipitously retreating behind the Piave, the nightmare of Italians bombing Trieste ends.
+On October 24th, 1917, after the Austro-German breakthrough of Caporetto (Kobarid) and the consequent defeat of the Italian Army, which precipitously retreated behind the Piave, the nightmare of Italians air raids against Trieste ends.